flutter/website/tutorials/interactive/index.md

 and tell its child widget when to update.
 For example, [IconButton](https://docs.flutter.io/flutter/material/IconButton-class.html) allows you to treat an icon as a tappable button.
-IconButton is a stateless widget because the designers decided that the parent widget needs to know whether the button has been tapped, so it can take appropriate action.
+IconButton is a stateless widget because we decided that the parent widget needs to know whether the button has been tapped, so it can take appropriate action.